Covering the same ground?

 likert_mapping

-To get a table with the scores and the text that goes with them, Libby uses a technique with !!!, which I don’t understand, but my go-to for this sort of look-up is a left_join:
+To get a table with the scores and the text that goes with them, Libby uses a technique with !!!, which I don’t understand, but I do understand this:

 fake_survey %>%